GluuFederation/docs-cb-prod/docs/source/index.md

 - [Local Couchbase installation](#local-installation), where both Gluu and Couchbase reside on the same server.
 OK for basic testing.

 - [Remote Couchbase installation](#remote-installation), where Couchbase is on its own dedicated servers.
 Recommended for performance testing.
 Required for production.

+### Pre-requirements

+- A production-grade clustered deployment of Couchbase requires *at least* three dedicated nodes.

 ### Local installation